Liang Wang, MD, PhD

 Medical College of Wisconsin Cancer Center

-Liang Wang, MD, PhD, is an Associate Professor of Pathology at the Medical College of Wisconsin.
+Liang Wang, MD, PhD, is a Professor of Pathology at the Medical College of Wisconsin.
 He is a member of MCW Cancer Center and also a member of American Association for Cancer Research and American Society of Human Genetics.

 Over the years, Dr. Wang’s research has been focused on genetics of human cancers, in particular, the prostate cancer.
 He has led a multi-disciplinary team from study design, sample collection to data generation and interpretation using a variety of genetic and genomic platforms.
 He has successfully performed various data analyses and laboratory tests leading to identification of candidate genes and genetic variants, with multiple peer-reviewed publications including Nature Genetics, Gastroenterology, American Journal of Human Genetics, Lancet Oncology and Cancer Research.

 Dr. Wang was an invited speaker in numerous Colleges and Universities.
 He has served as a reviewer for major funding agencies including both domestic (NIH and DOD) and international (Italian Ministry of Health).
 He received AACR Scholar-in-training award in 2004.
 Currently, his lab is being supported by NIH and AHW funds.